Actifio/AGMPowerCLI/GCBDR.md

 1. A Service Account with the correct roles needs to be selected or created in the relevant project  (that's the project that has access to the Management Console)
 1. A host to run that service account, either:
     1. A Linux or Windows Compute Engine Instance with an attached service account which has GCloud CLI and PowerShell installed.
+Note that this Compute Engine Instance needs one of the following (as the Management Console cannot be accessed via internal IP or Private Google Access):
+        1. An external IP
+        2. A Cloud NAT gateway.
+Note that you may need to change advanced settings, see the section below.
     1. A Linux, Mac or Windows host which has GCloud CLI and PowerShell installed and which has a downloaded JSON key for the relevant service account.